scottyaslan/ng-rndr/bower_components/textAngular/README.md

-textAngular v1.4.5
+textAngular v1.5.15
 ===========

 [![Build Status](https://travis-ci.org/fraywing/textAngular.png?branch=master)](https://travis-ci.org/fraywing/textAngular) [![Coverage Status](https://coveralls.io/repos/fraywing/textAngular/badge.png)](https://coveralls.io/r/fraywing/textAngular)

-Demo is available at: http://www.textangular.com (Or editable [Plunkr Demo](http://plnkr.co/edit/kKPfk0LCXWrMpZ1gkblb?p=preview))
+Demo is available at: http://www.textangular.com (Or editable [Plunkr Demo](http://plnkr.co/edit/hz3x2f?p=preview))

 #### Upgrading From 1.2.2 or earlier

 To upgrade from version 1.2.2 or earlier you need to follow these steps:

 1. The styling for textAngular is now in the `dist/textAngular.css` file, you will need to include this or a copy of it with your own modifications.
-2. The rangy library is now required, you will need both the `rangy-core` and `rangy-saveselection` modules, alternatively you can include the compressed version (`textAngular-rangy.min.js`) in the dist folder
+2. The rangy library is now required, you will need both the `rangy-core` and `rangy-selectionsaverestore` modules, alternatively you can include the compressed version (`textAngular-rangy.min.js`) in the dist folder

 ## Requirements

 1. `AngularJS` ≥ `1.3.x`
-2. `Rangy` ≥ `1.3.x`, Both rangy-core and rangy-saveselection are required.
+2. `Rangy` ≥ `1.3.x`, Both rangy-core and rangy-selectionsaverestore are required.
 (There is a minified combination of these two included in the dist folder)
 3. `Font-Awesome` ≥ `4.x` for the default icons on the toolbar
 1. `Bootstrap` ≥ `3.x` for the default styles (Can use `bootstrap-css-only`, you must add this to your bower or include this manually)
 5. NOTE: please check the requirements for earlier releases, if these are an issue.